 Your physicians may order a series of other tests to diagnose your condition conclusively.
 These may include:

-At the moment, there’s no cure for asthma, so treatment options usually revolve around keeping symptoms under control and keeping complications at bay.
+At the moment, there’s no cure for asthma, so options to manage the condition usually revolve around keeping symptoms under control and keeping complications at bay.
 For the patient, this involves trying to understand the underlying triggers, taking measures to avoid them, and monitoring your lung function (breathing).

 When you prevent or keep your symptoms in check, you are more likely to nip asthma attacks in the bud, so you can live a healthy, productive life.
 If you experience asthma attacks, however, there are certain fast-relief medications and inhalers you can use, like albuterol.

-More importantly, your physician will tailor your treatment plan based on your triggers, age, and type of asthma you have.
+More importantly, your physician will tailor your care plan based on your triggers, age, and type of asthma you have.

 Because some quick-relief medications, such as the corticosteroids, have unwanted side-effects, they should be used on a short-term, need-only basis.